max8539/test-runner/README.md

 One of the main goals of test-runner.js was to make it portable and as user-friendly to non-JavaScript developers as possible.
 As such, test-runner.js avoids the use of npm and external packages entirely, only using packages which are built in to Node.js.

 It is recommended to download (or `git clone`) this repository and save it to a central location in your user's filesystem, then copy the `test-runner.js` file into the root directories of the projects where you wish to use it.
 You may also wish to copy `exampletestconfig.json` to your project and use it as a starting point when creating your configuration file if you are unfamiliar with JSON syntax.
+Alternately, on Linux, macOS and other UNIX-like systems, you can add the directory containing test-runner.js to your user's PATH, which can allow you to easily run the script from any directory without needing to copy files.

 **test-runner.js is run using Node.js.** If not already installed on your system, you may download it from the [officlal Node.js website](https://nodejs.org/), or consider using a version manager like [nvm](https://github.com/nvm-sh/nvm).